Select Page

 Glenn DiCostanzo blog post

-FDR once said that a president must look beyond day-to-day administrative tasks and beyond simply making the inefficient efficient.
-The office of the presidency, Roosevelt continued, “is pre-eminently a place of moral leadership.”
+FDR felt that a president must look beyond day-to-day administrative tasks and beyond simply making the inefficient efficient: The office of the presidency, “is pre-eminently a place of moral leadership.”
 He added, “All great presidents were leaders of thought at times when certain historic ideas in the life of the nation had to be clarified.”
 This quote brings to mind Dr. Martin Luther King Jr.’s “Letter from Birmingham Jail.”
-The letter is a good example of thought leadership and includes a persuasive combination of moral principles and historic ideas.
+The letter exemplifies this aspect of thought leadership and persuasively combines moral principles and historic ideas.

-Written from jail in April 1963, MLK’s letter is a response to a coalition of eight local religious leaders who publicly criticized him in the local papers a few days earlier.
-MLK responded to this criticism in an open letter format, inviting the world into the conversation.
+Written from jail in April 1963, MLK’s letter is a response to eight local religious leaders who criticized him in the local papers a few days earlier.
+MLK responded in an open letter format, inviting us into the conversation.

-A key document of the civil rights movement, and our nation’s history, the letter is full of historical and philosophical ideas.
-It also has enoumous rhetorical and literary value.
+A key document of the civil rights movement and our nation’s history, the letter is full of historical and philosophical ideas and has enoumous rhetorical and literary value.
 Throughout his argument, while answering the criticism and sharing his perspective on current events, MLK liberally quotes from the Bible, states his moral beliefs, and provides witness to his faith.

-Regarding one point of the criticism, MLK expresses disappointment that his nonviolent campaign was seen as the effort of an extremist.
+Regarding one point of the criticism, MLK expresses disappointment that his nonviolent campaign is seen as the effort of an extremist.
 In addressing this point, he explaines his methods and limited alternatives.
-After carefully addressing the criticism, he quotes Jesus, Thomas Jefferson, and Abraham Lincoln and reflects that they too must be seen as extremists.
+Reflecting on statements of Jesus, Thomas Jefferson, and Abraham Lincoln he reasons they too must be seen as extremists.

 Leading with moral principles isn’t easy, but it is effective.
 The path forward may prove long and arduous, but you’ll have the satisfaction of doing the right thing right.
 In celebration of MLK day this year, 2022, consider reading or re-reading “Letter from Birmingham Jail.”
 Among many other benefits, it will provide a lesson in leadership.